BlameTroi/ini_parser/README.txt

 To Do & Bugs
 ------------

-* Missing keys in a 'key = value' pair throw the parser out of sync.
+* *fixed* Missing keys in a 'key = value' pair throw the parser out of sync.
+  Now a negative count is returned to the client.
+Negative means some error occured.

+* Missing values also throw the parser out of sync.